SaltyAom/forsteri/readme.md

 Each library has it's own ecosystem and trying to make itself reusable.
 But the one take away is, they could only reuse in it's own environment which means working across multiple library on large-scale project is lock down.

+While most library with Virtual DOM size are too large for many developer to tolerate.
+Forsteri is inspired by Preact of how small Virtual DOM could be.

 But how could we make a component to be reusable and still gaining benefit from Virtual DOM?
 So just create one, a simple and light-weight one which connect each component across many libraries.

 ## Reusable + Virtual DOM